Skip to content

 Retirement is when you decide you no longer want to continue working.
 Paying into a pension scheme whilst you are working will provide you with an income in retirement.
 Being a member of the LGPS also provides protection for your family - a lump sum death grant and survivors pension for your spouse, civil partner, eligible cohabiting partner and/or eligible children.

-You need to have two years membership which (may include transfer from previous pensions) of the LGPS to be eligible for pension benefits.
+You need to have two years membership (may include transfer from previous pensions) of the LGPS to be eligible for pension benefits.
 (This is known as Vesting period).

 Retirement - Normal Retirement Age (NPA)